 “You were in Iowa?” said the agent from Virginia, “May I ask why?”

-“Are you holding Tina in custody?”
+“Are you holding Tina?”
 Mary said as Sean put his wedding ring on.

 “She’s in protective custody,” There was a pause in the conversation.